 \subsection{Wide-Area Motion Imagery Input}

-The input to the tracking system is a video, which consists of a finite sequence of images.
-Each image contains a number of vehicles.
-Similar to \cite{ZM2019}, we use the WPAFB 2009~\cite{wpafbdataset} dataset.
-The images were taken by a camera system with six optical sensors that had already been stitched to cover a wide area of around $35\, km^{2}$.
-The frame rate is 1.25Hz.
-This dataset includes 1025 frames, which is around 13 minutes of video and is divided into training video ($512$ frames) and testing video ($513$ frames), and where all the vehicles and their trajectories are manually annotated.
-There are multiple resolutions of videos in the dataset.
-For the experiment, we chose to use the $12 000 10 000$ images, in which the size of vehicles is smaller than $10 10$ pixels.
-We use $\videoframe_i$ to denote the $i$-th frame and $\videoframe_i(x,y)$ the pixel on the intersection of $x$-th column and $y$-th row of $\videoframe_i$.
+The input to the tracking system is a video comprising a finite sequence of images, with each image containing a number of vehicles.
+Following the approach in \cite{ZM2019}, we employ the WPAFB 2009 dataset~\cite{7158947}.
+These images were captured by a camera system equipped with six optical sensors, which were pre-stitched to cover a broad area approximately $35 km^{2}$ in size.
+The dataset operates at a frame rate of 1.25Hz and consists of 1025 frames.
+This translates to about 13 minutes of footage, partitioned into training ($512$ frames) and testing ($513$ frames) videos.
+Importantly, every vehicle and its trajectory within this dataset has been manually annotated.
+Multiple video resolutions are available in the dataset.
+For our experiment, we opted for the $12,000 \times 10,000$ resolution images, where vehicle sizes are less than $10 \times 10$ pixels.
+We use the notation $\videoframe_i$ to denote the $i$-th frame, and $\videoframe_i(x,y)$ represents the pixel located at the intersection of the $x$-th column and $y$-th row of $\videoframe_i$.

-In the following, we explain how the tracking system works, where video is used as input.
-In general this is undertaken in two stages: detection and tracking.
-In Section~\ref{sec:registration} through to Section~\ref{sec:framework}, we explain the detection steps, i.e., how to detect a vehicle with CNN-based perception units; this is followed by the tracking step in Section~\ref{sec:wami-tracker}.
+In the subsequent sections, we elucidate the workings of the tracking system that takes video as its input.
+Broadly, this process is bifurcated into two stages: detection and tracking.
+From Section~\ref{sec:registration} to Section~\ref{sec:framework}, we detail the detection steps, focusing on how vehicles are detected using CNN-based perception units.
+The tracking procedure is then elaborated upon in Section~\ref{sec:wami-tracker}.